dcarpintero/taxonomy-completion/README.md

 # Taxonomy Completion with Embedding Quantization and an LLM-based Pipeline: A Case Study in Computational Linguistics

-The ever-growing volume of research publications demands efficient methods for structuring academic knowledge.
+The ever-growing volume of research publications necessitates efficient methods for structuring academic knowledge.
 This task typically involves developing a supervised underlying scheme of classes and allocating publications to the most relevant class.
-In this article, we implement an end-to-end automated solution using embedding quantization (incl. a comprehensive analysis on scalar quantization and its effects on clustering) and a Large Language Model (LLM) pipeline.
-Our playground is a dataset of [25,000 arXiv publications](https://huggingface.co/datasets/dcarpintero/arxiv.cs.CL.25k) from Computational Linguistics (cs.CL), published before July 2024, which we aim to organize under a novel candidate scheme of cs.CL sub-classes.
+In this article, we implement an end-to-end automated solution using embedding quantization (incl. a comprehensive guide and analysis on scalar quantization applied to clustering) and a Large Language Model (LLM) pipeline.
+Our case study starts with a dataset of [25,000 arXiv publications](https://huggingface.co/datasets/dcarpintero/arxiv.cs.CL.25k) from Computational Linguistics (cs.CL), published before July 2024, which we organize under a novel hierarchical scheme of cs.CL sub-classes.

 ## Methodology

-Our approach focuses on two key tasks: (i) unsupervised clustering of the arXiv dataset into related collections, and (ii) discovering the latent thematic structures within each cluster.
+Our approach centers on two key tasks: (i) unsupervised clustering of the arXiv dataset into related collections, and (ii) discovering the latent thematic structures within each cluster.

 At its core, the clustering task requires identifying a sufficient number of similar examples within an *unlabeled* dataset.
 This is a natural task for embeddings, as they capture semantic relationships in a corpus and can be provided as input features to a clustering algorithm to establish similarity links among examples.
-We begin by transforming the (*title*:*abstract*) pairs of our dataset into an embeddings representation using [Jina-Embeddings-v2](https://arxiv.org/abs/2310.19923), a BERT-ALiBi based attention model supporting 8192 sequence lengths.
-We then apply scalar quantization using both [Sentence Transformers](https://www.sbert.net/) and a custom implementation.

-For clustering, we run [HDBSCAN](https://hdbscan.readthedocs.io/en/latest/how_hdbscan_works.html) in a reduced dimensional space.
-We compare the HDBSCAN results using `eom` and `leaf` clustering methods, and examine how using `(u)int8` embeddings quantization instead of `float32` representations affects this process.
+We begin by transforming the (*title*:*abstract*) pairs of our dataset into an embeddings representation using [Jina-Embeddings-v2](https://arxiv.org/abs/2310.19923), a BERT-ALiBi based attention model.
+And applying scalar quantization using both [Sentence Transformers](https://www.sbert.net/) and a custom implementation.
+For clustering, we run [HDBSCAN](https://hdbscan.readthedocs.io/en/latest/how_hdbscan_works.html) in a reduced dimensional space, comparing the results using `eom` and `leaf` clustering methods.
+Additionally, we examine how using `(u)int8` embeddings quantization instead of `float32` representations affects this process.

-To uncover latent topics within each cluster of arXiv publications, we combine [LangChain](https://www.langchain.com/) and [Pydantic](https://docs.pydantic.dev/) with [Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) into an LLM-pipeline that generates structured output.
+To uncover latent topics within each cluster of arXiv publications, we combine [LangChain](https://www.langchain.com/) and [Pydantic](https://docs.pydantic.dev/) with [Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) (and [GPT-4o](https://platform.openai.com/docs/models/gpt-4o), included for comparison) into an LLM-pipeline that generates a candidate taxonomy.

-The results hint at emerging research domains around Language Models (LLMs) in the field of Computational Linguistics (cs.CL).
-This approach may serve as a baseline for automatically identifying candidate subclasses within high-level [arXiv categories](https://arxiv.org/category_taxonomy) and efficiently completing taxonomies, addressing the challenge posed by the increasing volume of academic literature.
+The results hint at 35 emerging research topics - within 7 top categories - around Language Models (LLMs) in the field of Computational Linguistics (cs.CL).
+This approach may serve as a baseline for automatically identifying candidate schemes of classes in high-level [arXiv categories](https://arxiv.org/category_taxonomy) and efficiently completing taxonomies, addressing the challenge posed by the increasing volume of academic literature.

 <figure>
   <img style="margin: 0 auto; display: block;" src="https://cdn-uploads.huggingface.co/production/uploads/64a13b68b14ab77f9e3eb061/Ghc69tCVsY-RMXD50PeIC.png">